BlakeWilliams/bat/README.md

 - [x] Add `each` functionality (see the section on `range`)
 - [x] Add `if` and `else` functionality
-- [ ] Emit better error messages and validate them with tests
+- [x] Emit better error messages and validate them with tests (template execution)
+- [ ] Emit better error messages from lexer and parser
-- [ ] Create an engine struct that will enable partials, helper functions, and custom escaping functions.
+- [x] Create an engine struct that will enable partials, helper functions, and custom escaping functions.
 - [x] Add escaping support to templates
 - [x] Support strings in templates